 It’s tempting to correct or guide your child toward the “right” answer.
 But in PBL, the process matters more than the product.
 Let them build a tower that falls down.
 Let them try an experiment that doesn’t work.
 The problem-solving that happens in those moments is where the deepest learning occurs.

-How to Know If a PBL Program Is Right for Your Child
+Is a PBL Program Right for Your Child?

 Not every program that claims to offer project based learning implements it with the same depth or fidelity.
 Here’s what to look for when evaluating a project-based early learning center.